-The term loans, as amended, bear interest at a floating rate based on an adjusted term secured overnight financing rate (SOFR) plus 0.1% (subject to a floor of 3.50%) for a one-month interest period, plus a margin of 6.75%.
-Interest on the term loans is payable monthly in arrears on the first day of each month and at maturity.
-For the six months ended June 30, 2023, the effective interest rate on outstanding borrowings was approximately 13.49%.
-Following an initial interest-only period, beginning on August 1, 2025, the outstanding principal amount of the term loans is repayable in twenty-four equal monthly principal payments, with all remaining outstanding principal, together with all accrued and unpaid interest, due at maturity.
-The term loans may be voluntarily prepaid in full, but not in part, at any time and are also subject to mandatory prepayments with the net proceeds of certain dispositions and casualty events, subject to specified thresholds and reinvestment rights.
+The 2022 Term Loan, as amended, bears interest at a floating rate based on an adjusted term secured overnight financing rate (SOFR) plus 0.1% (subject to a floor of 3.50%) for a one-month interest period, plus a margin of 6.75%.
+Interest on the 2022 Term Loan is payable monthly in arrears on the first day of each month and at maturity.
+For the nine months ended September 30, 2023, the effective interest rate on outstanding borrowings was approximately 16.35%.
+Following an initial interest-only period, beginning on August 1, 2025, the outstanding principal amount of the 2022 Term Loan is repayable in twenty-four equal monthly principal payments, with all remaining outstanding principal, together with all accrued and unpaid interest, due at maturity.
+The 2022 Term Loan may be voluntarily prepaid in full, but not in part, at any time and are also subject to mandatory prepayments with the net proceeds of certain dispositions and casualty events, subject to specified thresholds and reinvestment rights.
 Prepayments are subject to prepayment premiums of 3.00%, 2.00%, and 1.00% of the amount prepaid for prepayments made during years one, two, and three from the date of Amendment No. 2, respectively.
 Once repaid, the term loans may not be reborrowed.
-We are also obligated to pay an exit fee equal to 5.5% of the outstanding principal amount of the term loans borrowed and other customary fees for a credit facility of this size and type.
+We are also obligated to pay an exit fee equal to 5.5% of the outstanding principal amount of the 2022 Term Loan borrowed and other customary fees for a credit facility of this size and type.
 The exit fee is being accrued through interest expense using the effective interest method.

-We may borrow, repay and reborrow the revolving loans until August 1, 2027, at which time the revolving commitments will terminate and all outstanding revolving loans, together with all accrued and unpaid interest, must be repaid.
-The proceeds of the revolving loans may be used for working capital needs and general corporate purposes.
-As of June 30, 2023, no revolving loans were outstanding under the 2022 Revolving Loan Agreement.
+We may borrow, repay and reborrow the 2022 Revolving Loan until August 1, 2027, at which time the revolving commitments will terminate and all outstanding revolving loans, together with all accrued and unpaid interest, must be repaid.
+The proceeds of the 2022 Revolving Loan may be used for working capital needs and general corporate purposes.
+As of September 30, 2023, no amount was outstanding under the 2022 Revolving Loan Agreement.
+As of November 3, 2023, the Lender notified us that it was terminating the 2022 Revolving Loan Agreement due to the event of default discussed below.

-The revolving loans bear interest at a floating rated based on an adjusted term SOFR (subject to a floor of 1.50%) for a one-month interest period, plus a margin of 3.00%.
-Interest on the revolving loans is payable monthly in arrears on the first day of each month and at maturity.
+The 2022 Revolving Loan would bear interest at a floating rated based on an adjusted term SOFR (subject to a floor of 1.50%) for a one-month interest period, plus a margin of 3.00%.
+Interest on the 2022 Revolving Loan would be payable monthly in arrears on the first day of each month and at maturity.
 We are obligated to pay an unused line fee equal to 0.50% per annum on the unused portion of the available revolving commitments, a fee for failure to maintain a minimum balance under the 2022 Revolving Loan Agreement, and other customary fees for a credit facility of this size and type.

-Our obligations and any future guarantors are secured by liens on substantially all of our assets.
+Our obligations and any future guarantors under the 2022 Loan Agreements are secured by liens on substantially all of our assets.